Dr Lucinda H S Dean (Lucy)

 Lecturer in History (Late Medieval and Early Modern Scotland and Europe)

-I would welcome research proposals from students interested in aspects of social, cultural and political history of the late medieval and early modern period in Scotland and the wider British Isles, including pre- and post-Reformation liturgy and ritual, gender studies, ambassadorial interaction, itinerant courts, Scottish financial and burgh sources, heraldic manuscripts and the role of the herald, material culture sources, and in wider comparisons with European neighbours.
+I would welcome research proposals from undergradaduate dissertation students, MLitt students or PhD students interested in aspects of social, cultural and political history of the late medieval and early modern period (particularly, but certainly not exclusively, focused on Scotland!) in a range of areas.
+These include: kingship and monarchy; pre- and post-Reformation liturgy; rituals, ceremony and festivals (royal and non-royal); gender studies; life cycle and coming of age; ambassadorial interaction; itinerant courts; Scottish financial and burgh sources; heraldic manuscripts and the role of the herald; material culture; and public history.
+I’m also keenly interested in supporting interdisciplinary and collaborative research projects, particularly with heritage bodies and archives.

 K. Buchanan and L. Dean, with M. Penman (eds), Medieval and Early Modern Representations of Authority in Scotland & the British Isles (Routledge, 2016)